gazebosim/sdf_tutorials/param_passing/proposal.md

 provide the tag allows less ambiguity to the user as well as provides a means of error checking.
 Then the user will need to specify a corresponding action with that element to dictate the alteration they would like to make using a new attribute `action`.
-The attribute takes in a string and the available actions at the specified element are:
+The attribute takes in a string and the available actions
+are:

 * `modify`: indicates that the values in the original model are to be modified to the new listed values